petertwigg/petertwigg.github.io/index.md

 ### Working with Peter
 Grounded in long-time meditation and healing practices, I offer the following services:
+* Read my blog posts for tips, techniques and context on meditation.
 * Refer to [My Meditation Channel](/my-meditation-channel) page for video content to improve your meditation experience and discuss many aspects of meditation.
 * Meditation courses for groups and individuals, [learn more...](/events)
 * Corporate meditation training programs [learn more...](/corporate).